k-vaughn/NTCIP-8008/docs/overview.md

 ## Establishing the Project {.body}

-Figure 1 provides an overview of the process to establish a new open-source project.
+<next-fig /> provides an overview of the process to establish a new open-source project.

 ```mermaid
 %%{init: { 'sequence': { 'mirrorActors': false } }}%%